Cheng-Lin-Li/MachineLearning/GMM/README.md

 #### Output: Likelihood during every iteration, The amplitudes, means, and coveriances.

 ## Data Structure
+  0  .
+All centroids/means store in a list/array.

+    a.
+There are two sets of centroids: centroids and new_centroids.
+    b.	centroid = [centroid point1, …, centroid point K]
+    c.
+The data structure of each centroid is [x, y]
   1. All data points store in a list/array.

     a.	datapoints = [point 0, point 1, …, point N-1]